aleksbozek/Area-Generator/README.md

 Well, I'll be referencing & attempting to replicate code I've made in the past.
 So that's a plus.

 I'll have to remember that populating the options for the build page aught to come last.
 Code first!
 Details, css, information fluff : afterburner.

-My greatest hurdle will most likely come in the part of attaching appropriate attributes with the area selected.
-I'll probably overcome this by discovering the code I avoided in P1 : populating days dropdown menu based on the month selected.